-- (a) instructions on how to safely operate the IFE system for personal use in normal conditions; - screens or remote controls) during taxiing, take-off and landing, and in abnormal or emergency conditions; and - (c) the instruction to alert cabin crew members in case of IFE system malfunction in accordance with point (f)(9) of GM2 of MCAR-PART-CAT.OP.MPA.170.
+- (a) instructions on how to safely operate the IFE system for personal use in normal conditions; - (b) restrictions, including stowage of retractable or loose items of equipment (e.g. screens or remote controls) during taxiing, take-off and landing, and in abnormal or emergency conditions; and - (c) the instruction to alert cabin crew members in case of IFE system malfunction in accordance with point (f)(9) of GM2 CAT.OP.MPA.170.